 First of all, the concept of intuition is not about higher inspiration or the seventh sense.
 Rather, it is about a human sense that is commonly referred to as gut feeling.
 This consists largely of experience, acquired specialist knowledge, creativity and imagination.
 All helpful characteristics with which you can develop successful solutions to the given planning tasks and which your employer would like you to have.

 The gut feeling can also meet you as a challenger.
 Namely when it is not your own.
-In a meeting it quickly becomes clear that intuition is difficult to compare or argue with.
-And decision-makers in particular usually rely on key figures and proven data.
+In a project meeting it quickly becomes clear that intuition is difficult to compare or argue with.
+And decision-makers in particular usually rely on key figures and proven data in a presentation.

 Make yourself aware of this and acquire additional objective information for your planning solution.
+Integrate it in your PowerPoint presentation or in the planned course or your slides.
 In the project presentation you can then react safely to any questions and explain in black and white why you have chosen this solution.

 Suggestions for objective KPIs